marimeireles/twitter-scrapper/README.md

 ## Tools

-I wanted to analyze people interacting about OSS and I imagined it'd be interesting to use Twitter data to make the analysis, Twitter is a social network widely used by people who are interested in OSS cummunity and therefore there are lots of data to be used.
+I wanted to analyze people interacting about OSS and I imagined it'd be interesting to use Twitter data to make the analysis, Twitter is a social network widely used by people who are interested in OSS community and therefore there are lots of data to be used.

 ### Twitter API